Kartoshka54/BlackJackProject/README.md

 1. Make sure you have Java installed on your computer ( you can check this by opening your CMD or Terminal and typing in "Java -version")

-2. Go to the file directory where you hava saved the files, go to BlackJack Project --> BlackJack --> src
+2. Go to the file directory where you have saved the files, go to BlackJack Project --> BlackJack --> src

 3. Press ALT + D in the src file path and type in CMD, when the CMD opens type "java BlackJackGame"

 4. Congrats!
-Now the game should be running with the implemented soundtrack.
+Now the game should be running with the implemented Soundtrack.
 Have fun playing :)!